ibm-cloud-docs/pattern-zerto-dr-vcf/resiliency-design.md

 ![Zerto_solution_for_vSphere_architecture](image/Zerto-Architecture-High-Level.svg){: caption="Figure 1.
 Zerto solution for vSphere architecture" caption-side="bottom"}

 ## Considerations
 {: #resiliency-considerations}

 - Zerto replication is software-based and occurs in the hypervisor layer.
 - The VRA continuously replicates data from VMs and VMDKs selected by the user, compressing it and sending it to the remote site over the {{site.data.keyword.cloud_notm}} backbone.
 - Every disk write operation to a protected virtual machine is copied by using Zerto Virtual Replication.
 The write is processed normally on the protected site and asynchronously replicated to the recovery site by a VRA journal.
 Each protected virtual machine has its own journal.
 - Replication is near-synchronous.
-- Zerto replicates all VMs belonging to an application, which is defined in Virtual Protection Groups, VPGs, at the same consistent checkpoint, regardless of the number of disks or VMs.
+- Zerto replicates all VMs belonging to an application, which is defined in Virtual Protection Groups (VPGs), at the same consistent checkpoint, regardless of the number of disks or VMs.

 ### Recovery Scenarios
 {: #recovery scenarios}

 The following scenarios are general guidance only.
-Each customer's workload and scenario are unique.
+Customer workloads and scenarios are unique.

 **Scenario 1** : A limited number of VMs become unavailable/corrupted in the production site